 What makes it stand out

-If you want a single box that behaves like a discrete home theater, Samsung’s flagship soundbars (HW-Q990C, HW-Q950A, and later Q-series models) deliver.
+If you want a single box that behaves like a discrete home theater, Samsung’s flagship gaming soundbars (HW-Q990C, HW-Q950A, and later Q-series models) deliver.
 You get upfiring drivers, a beefy wireless subwoofer, and dedicated wireless rear speakers in one SKU — so height, depth, and lateral imaging are genuinely present without running speaker wire.
 Features that matter for console gaming:

 Practical setup & quick wins